michaeluno/php-classmap-generator/README.md

  - `output_buffer`		: (boolean)	whether or not output buffer should be printed.
  - `exclude_classes` 	: (array)   an array holding class names to exclude.
  - `base_dir_var`		: (string)	the variable or constant name that is prefixed before the inclusion path.
+ - `output_var_name`	: (string)  The variable string that the map array is assigned to.
+Default: `$aClassMap`.
+If `return` is set, the variable will not be set but the file just returns the generated map array.
  - `search`				: (array)	the arguments for the directory search options.
     - `allowed_extensions`: (array) allowed file extensions to be listed.
     - `exclude_dir_paths`: (array) directory paths to exclude from the list.